 Templates can also confuse employees when adding data or recording information.
 You may find yourself spending more time explaining a template format or trying to correct errors that were made weeks or months in the past.

-5. Keeping track of multiple spreadsheets is challenging
+5. Limitations of Excel make keeping track of multiple spreadsheets challenging

 If you’re working on numerous projects within the business, you may find yourself with a worksheet for each project.
 Imagine having to modify multiple spreadsheets, email them out to appropriate personnel, and make changes as necessary.
 Keeping up with all your workflows can become a nightmare.